Aasthaengg/Text2SpeechSynthesis-IndicLanguages/README.md

 ## 3. Dataset

+This version of Tacotron2 is trained with two different datasets.
+You can choose either of them.

-### 3.1 About Dataset
+### 3.1 About OpenSLR Dataset

-* This version of Tacotron2 is trained on high-quality Hindi multi-speaker speech data set from [OpenSLR](http://www.openslr.org/103/)
+* This dataset is a high-quality Hindi multi-speaker speech dataset from [OpenSLR](http://www.openslr.org/103/)
 * The Hindi speech dataset is split into train and test sets with 95.05 hours and 5.55 hours of audio respectively
 * There are 4506 and 386 unique sentences taken from Hindi stories in the train and test sets, respectively, with no overlap of sentences.
 The train set contains utterances from a set of 59 speakers, and the test set contains speakers from a disjoint set of 19 speakers
 * The audio files are sampled at 8kHz, 16-bit encoding.
 The total vocabulary size of the train and test set is 6542

+### 3.2 About IIIT-Hyderabad Dataset

+* This dataset consists of single-speaker samples from [IIIT-Hyd](http://cvit.iiit.ac.in/research/projects/cvit-projects/text-to-speech-dataset-for-indian-languages)
+* There are 9368 samples available for training
+* The data has a sampling rate of 48kHz

-### 3.2 Download and Extract Dataset
+### 3.3 Download and Extract OpenSLR Dataset

 ```sh
 # Download train dataset